cache2k/cache2k/src/site/markdown/0/UPCOMING.md

-# cache2k version 0.24 release notes
+# cache2k version 0.25-BETA "Indian Shores"

 ## New and Noteworthy